UHvibe/UHvibe.github.io/index.md

   * [Milestone 1](#milestone-1)

 # About UHvibe

+The University of Hawaii System has 10 campuses and additonal educational and research centers across the State of Hawaii.
+Although University of Hawaii has a large and diverse community, there are very little ways to find and connect with others based on their music 'vibe'.
+UHvibe offers a way to overcome these issues.

 UHvibe is a Meteor application that is designed to help the University of Hawaii community find and connect with others based on their music interests/skills.

 # User Guide